intro-to-ml-with-kubeflow/intro-to-ml-with-kubeflow-examples/multi-cloud/README.md

 ## Starting a Kubeflow project

 Kubeflow provides a script to bootstrap a new kubeflow project.
-Kubeflow's main entry point is `kfctl.sh`
+Kubeflow's main entry point is `kfctl.sh`, this has been added to your path with the fast-start but otherwise you can find this in the `${KUBEFLOW_SRC}/scripts/kfctl.sh`